What Happens When You File for Bankruptcy?

 Unfortunately, your credit score will take a dramatic hit once the bankruptcy filing is approved.
 You will likely drop to a low credit score whether you had excellent credit or not.
 Your credit cards will also likely be shut down by each company, so you need to apply for new secured or prepaid credit cards.

-Step 5: Filing Fee Payment
+Step 5: Pay a Filing Fee

 Filing for bankruptcy always comes with a fee that you need to pay upfront or in installments.
 It varies by state, but you can expect around $300 for a Chapter 7 or Chapter 13 bankruptcy.
 If you cannot pay the fee right away, you have 120 days to pay the full amount.